citysciencelab/cut-storytelling-tool/doc/quickHelp.md

 ### Complex addition of content

-You can insert new sections into the standard QuickHelp at any position if you use the "before" and "after" attributes with the appropriate Section Keys ([see Section Keys](#sectionkeys).
+You can insert new sections into the standard QuickHelp at any position if you use the "before" and "after" attributes with the appropriate Section Keys ([see Section Keys](#sectionkeys)).

 Here is the example of adding a new section after the first section with Section Key "generalInfo" into the default "search" QuickHelp.